United Nations Initiatives and Reports

 Special Edition: Progress Towards the Sustainable Development Goals

 In May 2019, the United Nations published a report titled Special Edition: Progress Towards the Sustainable Development Goals.
-This document discusses Goal 7: Ensuring access to affordable, reliable, sustainable and modern energy for all.
 A summary of this report is as follows:

 "The present report on progress towards the Sustainable Development Goals is submitted in response to the 2030 Agenda for Sustainable Development (General Assembly resolution 70/1).